Trinkesh/Trinkesh/README.md

 - 🌱 I’m currently learning - model Deployment into Production and Cloud Architecture.
 - 👯 I’m looking to collaborate on - Al healthcare projects.
 - 🤔 I’m looking for help with computer vision part.
-- 💬 Ask me about ML,Statastic,learning resources.
+- 💬 Ask me about learning resources
 - 📫 How to reach me: you can contact me - trinkeshn@gmail.com
 - ⚡ Fun fact: I scratch my brain until get answer.